-(A) Our firm's high-level commitment to responsible investment, e.g. that we are a PRI signatory
+- ☑ (A) Our firm's high-level commitment to responsible investment, e.g. that we are a PRI signatory - Select from dropdown list - (1) for all of our infrastructure investments - o (2) for a majority of our infrastructure investments - o (3) for a minority of our infrastructure investments - ☑ (B) A description of what industry and asset class standards our firm aligns with, e.g. TCFD or GRESB

-- (1) for all of our infrastructure investments - (2) for a majority of our infrastructure investments - (3) for a minority of our infrastructure investments - (B) A description of what industry and asset class standards our firm aligns with, e.g. TCFD or GRESB Select from dropdown list - (1) for all of our infrastructure investments - \circ (2) for a majority of our infrastructure investments - \circ (3) for a minority of our infrastructure investments - (C) Our firm's responsible investment policy (at minimum, a summary of key aspects and firm-specific approach)
+- (1) for all of our infrastructure investments - o (2) for a majority of our infrastructure investments

-- (1) for all of our infrastructure investments - (2) for a majority of our infrastructure investments - (3) for a minority of our infrastructure investments - ☑ (D) Our firm's ESG risk assessment methodology (topics covered in-house and/or with external support) Select from dropdown list - (1) for all of our infrastructure investments - (2) for a majority of our infrastructure investments - (3) for a minority of our infrastructure investments - (E) The outcome of our latest ESG risk assessment on the asset or portfolio company - Select from dropdown list - (1) for all of our infrastructure investments - (2) for a majority of our infrastructure investments - (3) for a minority of our infrastructure investments - (F) Key ESG performance data on the asset or portfolio company being sold - Select from dropdown list - (1) for all of our infrastructure investments - \circ (2) for a majority of our infrastructure investments - (3) for a minority of our infrastructure investments - □ (G) Other
+- o (3) for a minority of our infrastructure investments - ☑ (C) Our firm's responsible investment policy (at minimum, a summary of key aspects and firm-specific approach) Select from dropdown list - (1) for all of our infrastructure investments - o (2) for a majority of our infrastructure investments - o (3) for a minority of our infrastructure investments - ☐ (D) Our firm's ESG risk assessment methodology (topics covered in-house and/or with external support) - ☑ (E) The outcome of our latest ESG risk assessment on the asset or portfolio company

-• (H) No responsible investment information was shared with potential buyers of infrastructure investments during the reporting year
+- (1) for all of our infrastructure investments - o (2) for a majority of our infrastructure investments - o (3) for a minority of our infrastructure investments - ☑ (F) Key ESG performance data on the asset or portfolio company being sold

-• (I) Not applicable; we had no sales process (or control over the sales process) during the reporting year
+- (1) for all of our infrastructure investments - o (2) for a majority of our infrastructure investments - o (3) for a minority of our infrastructure investments - ☐ (G) Other - (H) No responsible investment information was shared with potential buyers of infrastructure investments during the reporting year - o (I) Not applicable; we had no sales process (or control over the sales process) during the reporting year